sysid/tldr/pages/common/cargo.md

 # Operations ............................................................................................
 - dev-dependencies documentation cannot be generated.
 Workaround: add it as regular dependency
 - examples of deps can be run directly, crates seem to be self sufficient
-- binary files for the cargo-edit commands (such as cargo-add, cargo-rm, and cargo-upgrade) are installed in the bin directory under the default Cargo home directory.
+- binary cargo extension commands (as cargo-add, cargo-rm, and cargo-upgrade) are installed in the bin directory under the default Cargo home directory.
 ```bash
 # create new project
 cargo new my_binary_project --bin